V. K. Samaranayake: Fellowships

 Samaranayake was associated with the International Centre for Theoretical Physics (ICTP) in Trieste, Italy since 1969 as a UNESCO Fellow in Mathematical Physics (1969), IAEA Fellow in Mathematical Physics (1971), Associate Member (1972–1977) and a Senior Member since 1978.

-He was a Fellow of the Harvard Information Infrastructure Project in 2001 and Research Fellow of the National Centre for Digital Government in 2003, both at Harvard Kennedy School at Harvard University.
+He was a Fellow of the Harvard Information Infrastructure Project in 2001 and a Research Fellow of the National Centre for Digital Government in 2003, both at Harvard Kennedy School at Harvard University.

 He was a Fellow of the Reuters Digital Vision Program at Stanford University in 2005.